 Programs are offered at 1:30 p.m. on a Friday January through June and are available simultaneously on the Lafayette campus and via streaming.
 Arrive at 1 p.m. to enjoy refreshments and conversation in the Oak Room before the talk.

-To attend on-line, click the “Watch” button at the top of this page.
+To attend on-line, click the “Watch” button at the top of this page and scroll down to the FFF link.
 When available, program recordings will be posted in the Archive below.

 Remaining 2026 Schedule: